ConduitNetwork/docs/integration_guides/Automation/terraform.rst

 Role Access
 ^^^^^^^^^^^

-* In order to see the Terraform Blueprint type option and create Terraform App Blueprints in `Provisioning -> Blueprints`, the Morpheus user must have Role permissions for `Provisioning: Blueprints - Terraform` set to `Full`.
+* In order to see the Terraform Blueprint type option and create Terraform App Blueprints in `Provisioning -> Blueprints`, the Conduit user must have Role permissions for `Provisioning: Blueprints - Terraform` set to `Full`.

-* In order to provision Terraform Apps in `Provisioning -> Apps`, the Morpheus user must have Role permissions for `Provisioning: Blueprints - Terraform` set to `Provision` or `Full`.
+* In order to provision Terraform Apps in `Provisioning -> Apps`, the Conduit user must have Role permissions for `Provisioning: Blueprints - Terraform` set to `Provision` or `Full`.

 * Existing Terraform Blueprints must be added before they can be provisioned from `Provisioning -> Apps`.